 \section{Conclusion}

-As an emerging paradigm to shift network management and service provisioning, NFV is expected to revolutionize the next-generation telecommunication networks.
-To accelerate the innovation and commercial adoption of NFV, a large spectrum of platforms have been implemented in the last six years.
-While sharing the ultimate objective of promoting NFV, they usually tackle divergent problems in the NFV eco-system and embrace disparate design choices to achieve different performance metrics or service layer agreements, and little work has been devoted to interpreting this huge collection of platform implementations.
+As an emerging paradigm for shifting network management and service provisioning, NFV is expected to revolutionize next-generation telecommunication networks.
+To accelerate the innovation and commercial adoption of NFV, a wide range of platforms has been implemented over the last six years.
+While sharing the ultimate objective of promoting NFV, they typically address distinct problems in the NFV ecosystem and adopt different design choices to achieve different performance metrics or service-layer agreements.
+Little work has been devoted to interpreting this large collection of platform implementations.
 In this paper, we present a comprehensive survey of existing NFV platforms.
-After giving a brief review of the typical NFV architecture, we present our taxonomy on existing NFV platforms based on their design purposes.
-Then we explore the design space and investigate the various choices individual NFV platforms opt for to tackle different implementation challenges.
-We believe this work is comprehensive enough to provide a first-hand guideline for network operators, service providers, and developers to choose the most suitable NFV platforms or reinvent the wheel based on their specific requirements.
+After a brief review of typical NFV architectures, we present our taxonomy of existing NFV platforms by design purpose.
+We then explore the design space and investigate the choices individual NFV platforms make to address different implementation challenges.
+We believe this work is comprehensive enough to serve as a first-hand guide for network operators, service providers, and developers to choose the most suitable NFV platforms or reinvent the wheel based on their specific requirements.